-The most common boiler gas valve problem, is one that’s stuck or seized.
+The most common boiler gas valve problem is when the valve has become stuck or seized.

-- Not open, and therefore not supply gas to the burner and pilot light
+- Not open, and therefore cut off the gas supply to the burner and pilot light

-- Not close, and gas will be letting by even if you’ve turned heating and hot water off
+- Not close, so gas will be letting by even if you’ve turned heating and hot water off

 In some cases, a Gas Safe engineer will be able to free the valve.

-All electrical components on a boiler send and receive signals to the PCB.
+All electrical components on a boiler, gas valve included, send and receive signals to the PCB (Printed Circuit Board).

-Without these signals, they don’t know what to do next, and the PCB doesn’t know what they’re doing currently.
+Without communications with the PCB, these components don’t know what to do next and the PCB doesn’t know what they’re doing currently.

 As boilers vibrate, they can work wiring and connections loose.
-This creates weak (or incorrect) signals and the PCB may think the gas valve is off (and vice-versa), even when it isn’t.
+This often generates weak (or incorrect) signals and leads the PCB to think the gas valve is on or off when it isn’t.

 Once these loose connections are reattached and the boiler goes through a reset, the signals will return to normal.

-Not all boiler gas valve problems are a simple fix.
+Unfortunately, not all boiler gas valve problems have a simple fix.

-If your boiler is 5 years or older (especially if it’s a lower quality brand), it’s likely the gas valve is beyond repair.
+If your boiler is 5 years or older (especially if it’s from a lower-quality brand), the valve is likely beyond repair.

-Before completely writing off the gas valve, a Gas Safe engineer will be able to check the wiring, connections and operation of the valve.
+Before completely writing off the valve, a Gas Safe engineer will be able to check the wiring, connections, and operation of the valve.

-If it’s in poor condition, there are repair and reconditioning kits available for boiler gas valves.
+If it’s in poor condition, there are repair and reconditioning kits for gas valves that may help.

-However, the time taken and the cost of these kits usually means replacing the valve is a better option.
+However, the time and cost of these kits usually means replacing the valve is a better option.
 Your boiler care policy should cover the replacement cost, but if you’re not covered, you’ll end up spending £300 or so out-of-pocket.